The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 Wedding and senior-citizen milestones. 환갑 and 칠순 traditionally counted in 한국식 나이, though gradually shifting.

 Some restaurant promotions, age-based discounts, and admission rules.
 Read carefully whether 만 or 한국식 is specified.
-Government-run services (museums, public transit) almost always use 만 나이 since 2023.
+For government-run services, start from 만 나이 unless the rule itself specifies another calculation.

 When this comes up in daily life